datalakehouse/docs/docs/products/postgresql/concepts/aiven-db-migrate.rst

 Additionally to perform a **logical replication**, the following need to be valid:

 3. PostgreSQL version 10 or newer
-4. Credentials with superuser access to the source cluster or the ``aiven-extras`` extension installed (see also: `Aiven Extras on GitHub <https://github.com/aiven/aiven-extras>`_)
+4. Credentials with superuser access to the source cluster or the ``DLH-extras`` extension installed (see also: `DLH Extras on GitHub <https://github.com/DLH/DLH-extras>`_)

 ..
 Note::
-    The ``aiven_extras``  extension allows you to perform publish/subscribe-style logical replication without a superuser account, and it is preinstalled on Aiven for PostgreSQL servers.
+    The ``DLH_extras``  extension allows you to perform publish/subscribe-style logical replication without a superuser account, and it is preinstalled on DLH for PostgreSQL servers.

 * An available replication slot on the destination cluster for each database migrated from the source cluster.
 * ``wal_level`` setting on the source cluster to ``logical``.